standard-fish/creative-racket-2022/README.md

 While you choose what licence you prefer for your entries, we would appreciate premission to use entries for the following purposes; promoting Racket Programming Language and community, Racket Programming competitions.

-Start date: release of Racket 7.8 (end of July)
+Start date: currently on hold
-End date: end of August
+End date: currently on hold

 **Thank you to Ryan Culpepper for the logo image**: